amangupt01/Convolutional-Neural-Networks/README.md

 ## Assignment3: Car detection with YOLO
 Object detection and localization performed using YOLO algorithm.
 Implemented non-max supression and filter boxing part on a pre-trained model.
 Used 5 anchorboxes and 19x19 grid for the 80 class classification and detection problem .

+## Assignment4 Part1: Art generation with Neural Style Transfer
+Implemented Neural style transfer to fuse the content and style image into the generated image by minimizing the Cost function using gradient descent wuth adam's optimisation.
+Used keras and tensorflow framework and pretrained VGG network.